swateceunh/swateceunh.github.io/README.md

-# Welcome to the website for the Electrical and Computer Engineers of Safe Whale Tagging (SWaT)
+# Welcome to our website for the ECE branch of SWaT

 ## About the ECE contribution to the project
 As Electrical and Computer Engineers contributing to the safe tagging of whales, our goal was to develop a sensor payload to measure the required data using as little power as possible and at the cheapest possible cost.